Ciaran McCarthy

 Ciaran McCarthy is a fictional character from the British ITV soap opera Coronation Street, portrayed by Keith Duffy.
 He made his first on-screen appearance on 7 August 2002, before departing in 2005.
 He returned in 2010 until Duffy temporary departed in January 2011 to go on Boyzone Tour, and returned on 3 November 2011.
 Duffy departed the role again on 25 November 2011 due to family commitments.
-In his duration on the show the character has been at the centre of several romances including relationships with Sunita Alahan, Tracy Barlow and Michelle Connor.
+In his duration on the show the character has been at the centre of several romances including relationships with Sunita Alahan (Shobna Gulati), Tracy Barlow (Kate Ford) and Michelle Connor (Kym Marsh).
 Ciaran has been characterised as a ladies' man and a charmer.
 The character is also known for his "sex symbol" status.
 Duffy has received nominations at various soap award ceremonies for his portrayal of Ciaran.

 Creation and development

 Introduction

 Ciaran first arrived as the "drinking pal" of Peter Barlow (Chris Gascoyne).
 Duffy was initially employed for a three-week stint.
 Duffy was later given a year-long contract with Duffy saying it would be "great" to return and described his initial stint as being "the most fantastic time".
 Duffy later signed another year-long contract reportedly worth £80,000.
 Duffy was promised "dramatic storylines" which included an affair with Tracy Barlow (Kate Ford).